 As a Church of England Primary we are part of the Diocese of Leicester who guide, challenge and support us in our Religious Education curriculum and programme of Collective Worship.

 We also undertake an additional Inspection (SIAMS) as a Church of England faith school.
 Click here to link to our latest SIAMS Report.
-2012 Wigston All Saints CE Primary School SIAS Report
+2012 Wigston All Saints CE Primary School SIAMS Report

 In RE pupils are taught to understand Christianity, as well as learn about major world religions: Hinduism, Islam, Judaism and Sikhism.
 We uphold an inclusive approach to teaching RE and an enquiry process in developing deeper knowledge of faith systems and religious beliefs.